AIoTwin/fl-orchestrator/README.md

 }
 ```

 This deploys HFL where local epochs is set to 2, local rounds also set to 2, and using a configuration strategy "minCommCost" that clusters clients to minimize cost between clients and local aggregators.
-It defines the total communication budget to be 100 000 units and enables RVA to be used by the orchestrator.
+It defines that the model size is 3.3 MB, sets the total communication budget to 100 000 units, and enables RVA to be used by the orchestrator.